Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.media/glib.md

 and what the program that uses the Library does.

-  1. You may copy and distribute verbatim copies of the Library's complete source code as you receive it, in any medium, provided that you conspicuously and appropriately publish on each copy an appropriate copyright notice and disclaimer of warranty; keep intact all the notices that refer to this License and to the absence of any
+  1. You may copy and distribute verbatim copies of the Library's complete src code as you receive it, in any medium, provided that you conspicuously and appropriately publish on each copy an appropriate copyright notice and disclaimer of warranty; keep intact all the notices that refer to this License and to the absence of any